shysolocup/noscord.js/README.md

-// options for the avatar command let options = [{
+// option for the avatar command let options = [{ name: "user", desc: "user to get the avatar of", type: "user" }];
-    name: "user",
-    description: "user to get the avatar of",
-    type: "user",
-    required: false
-}];